 Isn’t Forest Therapy just going for a walk in the woods?

 It is so much more.
-And, depending on how you feel during your walk, so much less.
 A walk in the woods is something we wholeheartedly recommend; it’s undoubtedly good for you.
 However, Forest Therapy takes you to a different level of sensory awareness.
 It uses mindfulness and meditation techniques to allow you to open your senses to the natural world.
 The experience can be transformative.

-And it’s so much less too.
-There is no additional agenda.
+And it’s so much less, too.
+There is no agenda.
 It’s not a nature lesson or a physical challenge.
 You are not learning the names of plants or counting your steps.
 Just simply being in the moment is enough.

-Even its not just a walk in the woods, can’t I do it alone?
+Even if it’s not just a walk in the woods, can’t I do it alone?
 Why do I need Treebath?

 Can’t anyone lead a Forest Therapy session?

 No. The Association of Nature and Forest Therapy Guides and Programs (AFNT for short) has an intensive residential course to certify Nature and Forest Therapy Guides.
 There are very few people who have these qualifications.
 Guides are rigorously trained to ensure that you enjoy the full sensory experience of Forest Therapy.
-They are not however, therapists.
-They are simply guides – the forest itself is the therapy.
+They are not therapists, they are simply guides – the forest itself is the therapy.

 First, Treebath's Forest Therapy sessions are conducted by Certified ANFT guides, which ensures the highest industry standard.
-Second, Treebath’s Forest Therapy sessions have been uniquely adapted to be accessible to a broad range of participants in both urban, and rural locations.
-Treebath’s curriculums also combines elements from other mindfulness practices as well as Swedish concepts used by The Swedish Outdoor Association.
+Second, Treebath’s Forest Therapy sessions have been uniquely adapted to be accessible to a broad range of participants in both urban and rural locations.
+Treebath’s curriculum combines elements from other mindfulness practices and Swedish concepts used by The Swedish Outdoor Association.